dantaeyoung/PaperHopper/README.md

 Heavily inspired by [Dynamicland](https://dynamicland.org/).

 Developed to be used with Rhino/Grasshopper, PaperHopper is somewhere between tool and medium.
+It is also very much a prototype.

 ## Setup